 when the heart relaxes.

-time they have regular checkups.
-Normal blood pressure in kids depends on their gender,
+or coarctation.
+Normal blood pressure in kids depends on their gender, age, and height.

 Treatment for kids

 Treatment for high blood pressure in children involves lowering blood pressure to

 goal.
 Your child's healthcare provider may also check for other conditions that may

 lead to high blood pressure such as kidney or endocrine diseases.